andydelso/next-js-blog/_posts/2021-01-01-turning-21-again.md

 ---
 title: "Can 2021 Be Like Turning 21 again?
-You know...
-Fun and Exciting?"
+Fun and Exciting, Maybe?"
 excerpt: "I had mentioned in my previous post that I have been reading Atomic Habits by James Clear.
 It is quite an eye opener on the science behind habits and how to form better ones."
 coverImage: "/assets/blog/covers/2022/fireworks.jpg"
 date: "2021-01-01T14:19:12.694Z"